steven-tey/weathergpt/README.md

 ## Introduction

 WeatherGPT is a ChatGPT Plugin to get the weather of any given location.
-Built with Next.js and served from Vercel's Edge Network.

 https://user-images.githubusercontent.com/28986134/231841036-80da6d5b-b1dd-46e8-881e-4034529bcd1e.mp4

+It can also make appropriate recommendations of what outfits to wear given the weather.

 ## Features